Business day

 A business day normally means any day except a legal holiday.
 It may also mean a business day of operation, any of the days an organization operates.
 It depends on the local workweek which is dictated by local customs, religions, and business operations.
 It is related to working time, the period of time that an individual spends at paid occupational labor.

-Alternatively, a business day may also be defined as any day which the New York Stock Exchange is open for trading or any day except those on which banking institutions are authorized or required by law or other governmental action to close.
+Alternatively, a business day may also be defined any day except those on which banking institutions are authorized or required by law or other governmental action to close.

 Working time

 The working time in a business day varies by region.
-For example, in the United States and much of the Western world, a typical workday is from 9 am to 5 pm.
+For example, in the United States and much of the Western world, a normal business day is from 9 am to 5 pm.
 In contrast, for many eastern countries such as Japan, the normal business day is from 8:30 am to 7 pm.

 The length of a business day varies by era, by region, by industry, and by company.
 Prevalent norms have included the 8-hour day and the 10-hour day, but various lengths, from 4 to 16 hours, have been normal in certain times and places.